Tree Ivy (xFatshedera lizei) Indoor Care, Propagation and Problems

 Fertilizer

 Feed Tree Ivy with a balanced, water-soluble fertilizer every 3-4 weeks during the growing period for a lush growth.
-Withhold feeding during the cold season as growth is minimal at this time.
+Withhold feeding in the cold season as growth is minimal at this time.

 Repotting

 Repot Tree Ivy every year during the growing period.
 Use a pot which is 1 size larger and loose free-draining soil.
-Make sure that the pot has a drainage hole to prevent the soil from getting soggy as it can lead to root-rot and eventual death of the plant.
+Make sure that the pot has a drainage hole to prevent the soil from getting soggy as it can lead to root-rot.
+Take a look at these ceramic pots with drainage holes and saucer on Amazon.

 Pruning